jreisinger/docs/data/notes/sec/vuln-mng.md

 Data access

-* e.g. leaving resoruces open to the public, using poor credentials, not removing access for individuals who no longer need it
+* e.g. leaving resources open to the public, using poor credentials, not removing access for individuals who no longer need it

 Application